-Another thing to consider is the LRV (light reflectance value) of the paint you select.
+Another thing to consider when painting hives is the LRV (light reflectance value) of the paint you select.
 Honey bees see in ultraviolet light, so paints with high reflective value can confuse their senses, with red being the worst offender and white appearing as a bluish-green.

 Colors with a low LRV are hotter, while shades with a higher LRV are cooler.
 For example, black paint with a 0 LRV level can overheat the hives, so it’s best to avoid it.
 If you’re looking for a way to keep your bees warm in colder climes, however, dark colors like green with an LRV of 9 along the sides help hold in heat, while pastel hues generally run in the 74 LRV range and work well in warmer areas.